Mohammad Dadkan: IRIFF career

 In 2002 Mohsen Safaei Farahani, the President of IRIFF at the time, appointed Dadgan as the head of Iran's Premier Football League (IPL).
 Later on Dadgan became Farahni's assistant as well.
 But the alliance didn't last, and before long Dadgan started criticizing his boss publicly.
-This was a surprise as Farahani still remains one of the best, most creative and devoted IRIFF Presidents to this date.
 Mohsen Farahani resigned from his position after Iranian national team failed to reach the World Cup Finals which was held in Korea and Japan in 2002.
-Dadgan took the position and promised to refine all those things that he thought were wrong.
+Dadgan took the position.